-In this series of blog posts, we're going to provide head-to-head comparisons of leading options in the market.
-The first comparison we will review is comparing ADP vs UKG, highlighting the differences in each company's pricing, user experience, integration capabilities and more.
+In this series of blog posts, we will provide head-to-head comparisons of leading options in the market.
+The first comparison we will review is ADP vs. UKG, highlighting the differences in each company's pricing, user experience, integration capabilities, and more.

-Note: In this article when we reference UKG, we are referring to UKG Pro, formerly called UltiPro.
+Note: In this article, we reference UKG; we are referring to UKG Pro, formerly called UltiPro.
 When we reference ADP, we are referring to ADP Workforce Now.

 UKG.
-For a company that has been in business since the early 90s, UKG has done a phenomenal job of keeping their user experience fresh and modern.
-Their mobile app gets strong reviews from employees for ease of use and the admin experience is also much more intuitive than some of their peers.
+For a company that has been in business since the early 90s, UKG has done a phenomenal job of keeping its user experience fresh and modern.
+Their mobile app gets strong reviews from employees for ease of use, and the admin experience is also much more intuitive than some of their peers.

 Best for Managed Services

 ADP.
-One of ADP's biggest differentiators in the marketplace is their ability to provide outsourced services to businesses that don't want to be trapped managing back office, lower value tasks.
-ADP's Comprehensive Services model provides outsourced payroll processing, benefits enrollment and compliance management options to businesses
+One of ADP's biggest differentiators in the marketplace is their ability to provide outsourced services to businesses that don't want to be trapped managing back office, lower-value tasks.
+ADP's Comprehensive Services model provides businesses with outsourced payroll processing, benefits enrollment, and compliance workforce management options.

 Best for Integrations

 Tie.
-ADP has put quite a bit of work into their integration marketplace over the last decade.
-They have pre-built API connections with many leading vendors, such as Greenhouse, Lattice and JazzHR.
-UKG is now starting to build out their integration marketplace and has always had some deep ties with groups like Cornerstone and iCIMS.
-Even despite all of the recent efforts from both groups, the integration experience with both can still be flawed due to their older product architectures.
+ADP has put much work into its integration marketplace over the last decade.
+They have pre-built API connections with leading vendors, such as Greenhouse, Lattice, and JazzHR.
+UKG is now starting to build its integration marketplace and has always had deep ties with groups like Cornerstone and iCIMS.
+Despite the recent efforts from both groups, the integration experience with both can still be flawed due to their older product architectures.

 UKG.
-UKG is known for their 'Partners for Life' philosophy where they try to delight their customers and win their business for the long haul.
-UKG has one of the higher customer retention rates in the industry and, due to the fact that they are often named a Best Workplace, UKG also can retain great customer support people for the long haul.
+UKG is known for its 'Partners for Life' philosophy, where they try to delight their customers and win their business for the long haul.
+UKG has one of the higher customer retention rates in the industry, and due to the fact that they are often named the Best Workplace, UKG also can retain great customer support people for the long haul.

 Best for Payroll

 ADP.
-ADP has incredible depth when it comes to payroll, tax filing and benefits carrier connections.
-Their background as a payroll bureau gives them the most institutional knowledge in the industry and they process so much payroll that the US government relies on them for unemployment data.
+ADP has incredible depth when it comes to payroll, tax filing, and benefits carrier connections.
+Their background as a payroll bureau gives them the most institutional knowledge in the industry.
+They process so much payroll that the US government relies on them for unemployment data.